FindikBabmbino/devfolio/content/blog/Lilean/index.md

 ##The Boring Stuff

 I could talk about the data manager, the save and load, UI, and other managers but they are not that interesting or noteworthy in my opinion, and like I said I would rather fill this blog with simple explanations and talk about the interesting systems.
-Now let's get this done, finally I'll talk about the vfx and level design.
+Now let's get this done, finally I'll talk about the vfx,level design and the story.

 ##VFX